 Most residents are subsistence farmers, whose existence is largely dependent on good rains at the right time.
 Although some agricultural assistance has been available, farming techniques are poor, seed quality is inadequate, and soil conditions are poor due to erosion, rocks and clay deposits.

-Working with the Piram Agro-Forestry Cooperative, Zanmi Sasye has assisted farmers to improve farming techniques, reduce deforestation, provide watershed protection through terracing and new plantings, and promote fruit and vegetable gardening.
+Working with the Piram Agro-Forestry Cooperative, Zanmi Sasye has worked with farmers to improve farming techniques, reduce deforestation, provide watershed protection through terracing and new plantings, and promote fruit and vegetable gardening.
 In one project, more than 7,500 saplings and plants were planted to reforest hillsides and arrest soil erosion.
 In 2008, more than 70 Sassier community members terraced 40 plots of hillside farmland covering 3 hectares (7.5 acres), and planted 46 new fruit trees on land adjacent to the school as a model orchard.
 Post-completion evaluation indicated a marked reduction in erosion and an improvement in soil filtration capacity.

 Our future projects include:

 - planning, financing and installation of a rehabilitated public water supply for the Sassier community;

 - programs to implement better agronomic practices (seeds, planting and harvesting techniques, irrigation);

 - expanded reforestation and watershed protection programs, including hillside terracing;

 - expanded focus on increasing programs to increase employment in and cash incomes from agriculture and animal husbandry’ and